 Where Can I Eat a British-Style Afternoon Tea with Scones in Paris?

 Looking for Paris tea rooms with a more English-style afternoon tea complete with dainty sandwiches, scones, and optional Champagne for a special occasion?
-These are most likely served in the many Parisian Palace hotels (e.g. the Ritz, Plaza Athénée, George V, Prince de Galles, The Peninsula, Le Bristol, le Crillon, Shangri-La, Burgundy's Baudelaire...).
+These are most likely served in the many Parisian Palace hotels (e.g. the Ritz, Plaza Athénée, George V, Prince de Galles, The Peninsula, Le Bristol, le Crillon, Shangri-La, Intercontinental le Grand, Burgundy's Baudelaire...).

-Many of these tea rooms are mentioned in my second book, Teatime in Paris with their corresponding specialities with recipes.
-Don't see your favourite pastry shop in the list?
-That's because many top pastry shops don't have a tea room to sit down and enjoy their creations - so I recommend tasting them in the plenty of beautiful parks in Paris.
+Don't see your favourite pâtisserie in the list?
+That's because many top pastry shops don't have a tea room to sit down and enjoy their creations.
+So I recommend a picnic in any beautiful Parisian park, such as near the Louvre in the Tuileries Gardens.

 Are All Paris Tea Rooms Air Conditioned?